List of Alien (franchise) characters: Aliens

-MU / TH / UR 6000
+MU / TH / UR

-MU / TH / UR 6000, nicknamed "Mother", is the artificial intelligence mainframe computer aboard several ships.
-In Alien, Mother aboard the Nostromo awakens the crew prematurely, in order for them to investigate the signal emanating from the derelict ship.
-Upon Kane being infested by a Facehugger, thereby confirming the existence of a life form that could be weaponized by Weyland-Yutani, Mother gives Ash authorization to use whatever means necessary to keep the Alien alive, even at the expense of crew lives.
-With the self-destruction of the Nostromo, Mother is destroyed.
-In Alien: Covenant, Mother aboard the Covenant maintains a more passive role, with her predominantly providing analytics upon request.
-When Tennessee attempts to lower the ship's altitude to a dangerously close proximity to the storm above the Engineer home world, Mother rejects the order and has to be overridden by both Tennessee and Upworth.
-Mother detects an Alien aboard the Covenant and provides the surviving crew members with information of the creature's location, as well as responding to their orders for corralling it.
+MU / TH / UR, nicknamed "MOTHER" or "Mother", is the artificial intelligence mainframe computer existing across several ships.
+In Alien, MOTHER aboard the Nostromo (MU / TH / UR 6000) awakens the crew prematurely, in order for them to investigate the signal emanating from the derelict ship.
+Upon Kane being infested by a Facehugger, thereby confirming the existence of a life form that could be weaponized by Weyland-Yutani, MOTHER gives Ash authorization to use whatever means necessary to keep the Alien alive, even at the expense of crew lives.
+With the self-destruction of the Nostromo, MOTHER's memory of the events are destroyed.